natalieycyoung/cse11-exam1-starter/README.md

 ### Release: 5pm Wednesday October 13, 2021
 ### Due: 9am Friday October 15, 2021

+**Note that this is released after class Wednesday, and is due before class, not due in the evening.**

-This page details a **take-home exam** that you will complete over the next few days.
+This page details a take-home exam that you will complete over the next few days.
 You can’t communicate with anyone about the content of the assignment until you receive your grade.
-The course staff will not give debugging advice or answer questions about the problems.
+You can message us privately on Piazza, but the course staff will not give programming advice or answer most questions about the problems.
 If you have technical trouble creating a screencast (detailed below) feel free to reach out for assistance.

-Note that this is released after class and is due before class, **not** due in the evening.
+Do not use any online service other than course resources to ask questions about the assignment.
+Do not search for, solicit, or use solutions to the problems that you find elsewhere for the exam.
+These are all violations of academic integrity that students have committed on exams like this in the past.

-You can make use of any course notes, online resources, Java tools, and so on to complete the exam.
+You can make use of any course notes, online resources about Java and its libraries, Java tools, and so on to complete the exam.

-Syllabus policy on exams: FILL
+You can review the grading policy for exams in the [syllabus](/syllabus.html).
 You will complete the programming task below and submit your work to the `exam1` Gradescope assignment.

 Submission checklist (see long descriptions below for full details):